ACT Therapy in Los Angeles for LGBTQ+, BIPOC & Neurodivergent Communities

 Ariadna Armenta (she/her), LCSW #102477

-Ariadna is a first-generation Mexican-American, bisexual, femme therapist whose primary therapeutic approach is ACT.
+Ariadna identifies as a first-generation Latine bisexual, femme therapist who is trained in ACT, DBT and EMDR.
 She uses mindfulness to foster self-compassion and commitment in the service of living a life aligned with your values.
-Ariadna brings a culturally humble, intersectional lens to her work with adults navigating depression, anxiety, trauma, neurodivergence, and identity.
+Ariadna brings an intersectional lens to her work with adults navigating depression, anxiety, trauma, poly, and identity.

 Christina Harrison (they/them; she/her), LCSW #99941

-Christina is a first-generation, queer, Filipinx-Jamaican American femme therapist whose primary approach is ACT.
-Christina centers mindfulness, self-compassion, and commitment to self in the service of living a full life — in spite of the discomfort and challenges that come with it.
-A certified CBT trainer also extensively trained in DBT, CPT, Prolonged Exposure, and IFS.
+Christina is a first-generation, queer, Filipinx-Jamaican American femme therapist who is trained in ACT, DBT, CBT and IFS.
+Christina centers mindfulness, self-compassion, and commitment to self in the service of living a full life even with the discomfort and challenges that come with it.

 ACT Therapy Across Greater Los Angeles